cafjs/caf_dcinabox/README.md

 * `--deviceId <string>`: a name for this device of the form `<owner>-<caLocalName>`, for example, `foo-device1`.
 The user `foo` is always present with password `bar`.
 * `--password <string>`: a password to obtain authentication tokens.
 This argument is optional because the default password is valid for user `foo`.
 * `--rootDir <string>`: the configuration root directory.
 It defaults to `/tmp`.
 To support multiple devices, `cafjs` creates subdirectories with the device name, e.g., `/tmp/foo-device1/config`.
 * `--appSuffix <string>`: the URL suffix for the Cloud services.
-It defaults to `vcap.me`.
+It defaults to `localtest.me`.
 If set to a non-local suffix, the protocol switches to `https`, e.g., `https://root-accounts.cafjs.com`.
 This allows the connection of a simulated device to a service deployed in the Cloud.
 * `--ipAddress <string>` The network interface for the service.
 Defaults to `localhost`.
 * `--port <number>` The port number for the service.
 Defaults to port 80.
 * `--debugApplication` (or just `-d`) Start the node debugger listening on host port 9230 (app only).